nkprasad12/morcus-net/src/morceus/README.md

 - Implement and verify new tables we just added:
   - do_conj and fio_conj need to be worked on ?
-- Add implementation for the new flags we added:
-  - no_fut
-  - fut_part
-  - no_fut_part
 - Fix the adsum issue!
   - We have :de:as sum_conj, which generates asest.
   - IT SHOULD NOT DO THIS!